lmspann/lmspann.github.io/README.md

 Conducting research and creating comprehensive documentation for diverse stakeholder audiences gives me the opportunity to learn new technologies like a writer.

-The intersection of my professional experience and personal interest, solution implementation consulting and creative writing, makes technical writing an engaging career path for me.
+The intersection of my professional experience and personal interest, technology consulting and creative writing, makes technical writing an engaging career path for me.

 ## Purpose